Sabrinas Organizing

 Kitchen Areas to Clean in a Dorm

 Inside and outside of the water bottles - clean the inside and the outside of your water bottle.
 And never leave the lid on for too long.
-Water needs removing after each use.
+Water needs to be removed after each use.
 It will get stagnant.

-Plates and bowls - If you don't clean plates or bowls right away, the food in them will get hard and smelly.
+Plates and bowls - If you don't clean plates or bowls right away, the food in them will harden and become smelly.
 Soaking them with water will help, but it shouldn't become a habit to leave these items in the sink.

 Refrigerator handles and inside the fridge and Microwave - You can use the all-purpose disinfectant cleaner you use for the kitchen.
 However, if you have a stainless steel refrigerator handle, check out this post for instructions from HGTV.